-Our congregation participates in many local, national, and international programs:
+Our congregation has also partnered in many other local, national, and international programs in recent years:

 Action In Montgomery (AIM).
-We are a member congregation of AIM, an inter-faith, citizen-based, non-partisan, social justice organization whose purpose is to advance quality of life in Montgomery County and support it elsewhere in the region.
+We are a supporter of the work of AIM, an inter-faith, citizen-based, non-partisan, social justice organization whose purpose is to advance quality of life in Montgomery County and support it elsewhere in the region.
 AIM’s mission is to build a base of power so that citizens can influence the institutions that affect their lives.
 AIM engages congregation leaders in developing an agenda around issues that directly impact their lives.

 Angel Tree.
-Every year we participate in a holiday outreach project that provides gifts for children of disadvantaged families at Christmas.
+Every year we participate in a holiday outreach project that provides gifts for children in Maryland’s foster care system at Christmas.

 Ministries United Silver Spring / Takoma Park (MUSST).
 We are a member congregation of MUSST, a faith-based, interdenominational organization that provides emergency financial assistance low-income people living in the lower Silver Spring / Takoma Park area to prevent eviction, utility cut-off, and help pay for medical prescriptions.

 Scouts.
 Numerous girl and boy scout troops meet at the church campuses.
 We are proud to host all of them, but Troop 209 is among the oldest, active Boy Scout Troops in the Washington, DC area.
 Stop by the front lawn of the DT campus during October for their fantastic pumpkin patch!